cbigger/gptd/README.md

 ### Install the gptd daemon from the .deb

 Clone the repository like in the previous paragraph, or download from the versions tab.
-The .deb file is created with and has been tested on an up-to-date debian 11 buster system, but should work on any modern debian distro.
+The .deb file is created with and has been tested on an up-to-date debian 11 bullseye system, but should work on any modern debian distro.
 You can use it to install gptd from within the containing directory with the following command:

 `sudo dpkg -i ./gptd.deb`